afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 </figure>
 </div>

-This is the same move as earlier with tests.
-You can drown in <strong>thousands of cases</strong> to cover a fuzzy model, or you can <strong>tighten the model</strong> so those cases never appear.
-At the system level, you can drown in <strong>validators, queues, retries, and dashboards</strong> — or you can <strong>tighten contracts, cut cyclic dependencies, and simplify data flow</strong> so several of those pieces are simply unnecessary.
+At the diagram level you can drown in <strong>validators, queues, retries, and dashboards</strong> — or you can <strong>tighten contracts, cut cyclic dependencies, and simplify data flow</strong> so several of those pieces are simply unnecessary.

 A direct alternative: tighten contracts, make operations idempotent where it matters, simplify data shapes (for example append-only logs instead of shared mutable state) so fewer failure modes exist. **Adding services is easy.
 Removing the need for them is the harder and more valuable work.**

-**Assistants do not pick a direction for you** — they will help you sketch more boxes or help you delete them.
-What happens next is still a human habit.

 ## AI Makes Good Engineers <span class="accent-faster">Faster</span>.
 And Bad Ones <span class="accent-dangerous">Dangerous</span>.

-AI does not know if it is increasing or reducing complexity.
+AI still does not know whether it is increasing or reducing complexity — any more than it knew at the type level or on a whiteboard sketch.
 It will generate more tests, services, layers, and code on request.

 **You** decide whether that output helps or piles on work.
 If you cannot tell the difference, you will get both.